ADORSYS-GIS/openstack/docs/ansible_docs.md

 Ansible relies on SSH to authenticate and configure servers.
 While you can use a single SSH key for managing all servers, it is often recommended to use two separate keys for different tasks: one for personal SSH logins and another specifically for automation with Ansible.

 #### Creation of SSH Keys

+SSH is a key aspect that Ansible uses to connect remotely to all the servers, eliminating the need for credential passwords each time a user logs in.

 To create SSH keys for both personal use and automation, follow these steps: